COVID-19 Homeless Resources

 Tackling the Crisis of Homelessness

-Despite housing a record number of individuals this past year in Los Angeles, more than 21,631 people (40 percent of last year's population), and providing unprecedented levels of services and funding, the crisis of the lack of affordable housing and income disparity are outpacing progress and pushing more vulnerable individuals and families on to the streets.
+Despite housing a record number of individuals this past year in Los Angeles, and providing unprecedented levels of services and funding, the crisis of the lack of affordable housing and income disparity are outpacing progress and pushing more vulnerable individuals and families on to the streets.
 The biggest driver of people falling into homelessness is economic hardships.

 What the results of the homeless count do show is that we need to focus not only on providing services to the existing homeless population but also on finding more ways to prevent families from falling into homelessness in the first place without any hope of getting back out.
 We can do this by focusing on making housing more affordable, addressing rising rents, preventing evictions and creating more good jobs.